-Each plan shallmust demonstrate that the VCOASCvessel carrying oil as secondary cargo owner/operator owner or operator owns or has access to sufficient and appropriate boom, trained personnel and equipment, maintained in a stand-by condition, such that at least 600 feet of boom can and will be deployed for the most effective containment immediately, but no longer than 30 minutes after the discovery of a spill.
+Each plan shallmust demonstrate that the VCOASC vessel carrying oil as secondary cargo ewner/operator owner or operator owns or has access to sufficient and appropriate boom, trained personnel and equipment, maintained in a stand-by condition, such that at least 600 feet of boom can and will be deployed for the most effective containment immediately, but no longer than 30 minutes after the discovery of a spill.
 Additionally, each plan holder shallmust identify the equipment, personnel and procedures such that an additional 600 feet of boom can and will be deployed within one hour for the most effective containment in the event of an oil spill.
 Response resources owned or under contract to the marine facility or vessel engaged in oil transfer operations may be used to meet this requirement.

-(A) Each plan shallmust demonstrate that the VCOASCvessel carrying oil as secondary cargo owner/operator owner or operator has under contract or other approved means (as defined in Ssection 790 of this subdivision) access to all necessary response resources to comply with the Rresponse Ccapability Sstandards for containment booming and on-water recovery established pursuant to Ssubsection 818.03(e).
-The amount of response equipment required will take into account the effective daily recovery capacity (as defined in Cchapter 1, Ssection 790 of this subdivision) of the oil recovery equipment.

-(B) The equipment identified for a specific area must be appropriate for use in that area given the limitations of the geography, bathymetry, water depths, tides, currents and other local environmental conditions.
-For those areas that require shallow-water response capability (refer to the relevant U.S.United States Coast Guard Area_area Ccontingency Pplan), the plan shallmust provide for an adequate number of shallow-draft vessels (as defined in Section 815.05790 of this subchaptersubdivision) to be owned or under contract or other approved means and available to respond to provide shoreline-protection of all environmental sensitive sites identified in the trajectory analysis conducted as part of the Eenvironmental Cconsequence analysis.
+- (5) On-Water Response Equipment and Services. - (A) Each plan shallmust demonstrate that the VCOASCvessel carrying oil as secondary cargo owner/operator owner or operator has under contract or other approved means (as defined in Section 790 of this subdivision) access to all necessary response resources to comply with the Response Ceapability Setandards for containment booming and on-water recovery established pursuant to Seubsection 818.03(e).
+The amount of response equipment required will take into account the effective daily recovery capacity (as defined in Cehapter 1, Section 790 of this subdivision) of the oil recovery equipment. - (B) The equipment identified for a specific area must be appropriate for use in that area given the limitations of the geography, bathymetry, water depths, tides, currents and other local environmental conditions.
+For those areas that require shallow-water response capability (refer to the relevant U.S.-United States Coast Guard Area-area Ccontingency Pplan), the plan shallmust provide for an adequate number of shallow-draft vessels (as defined in Ssection 815.05790 of this subchaptersubdivision) to be owned or under contract or other approved means and available to respond to provide shoreline-protection of all environmental sensitive sites identified in the trajectory analysis conducted as part of the Eenvironmental Cconsequence analysis.
 Additionally, the equipment identified shallmust also be appropriate for use on the type of oil identified.
-The following information must be in the contingency plan, however, Tto the extent that the following information is provided by a Rrated OSRO-oil spill response organization, evidence of a contract or other approved means with a Rrated OSRO-oil spill response organization will suffice:

-1. $t\underline{T}$ he location, inventory and ownership of the equipment to be used to fulfill the response requirements of this subchapter;

-2. tThe manufacturer's rated capacities and operational characteristics for each major item of oil recovery equipment;

-3. the type and capacity of storage and transfer equipment matched to the skimming capacity of the recovery systems;.
+The following information must be in the contingency plan, however, ∓to the extent that the following-information is provided by a Rrated OSRO-oil spill response organization, evidence of a contract or other approved means with a Rrated OSRO-oil spill response organization will suffice: - 1. ‡The location, inventory and ownership of the equipment to be used to fulfill the response requirements of this subchapter; - 2. tThe manufacturer's rated capacities and operational characteristics for each major item of oil recovery equipment; - 3. $\underline{\mathsf{t}}$ The type and capacity of storage and transfer equipment matched to the skimming capacity of the recovery systems;